GiggleLiu/viznet/docs/examples.rst

     :align: center

-The fourth example is a quantum circuit
+The third example is a quantum circuit

 .. literalinclude:: ../apps/qc/ghz.py
 	:tab-width: 2